Kee Thuan Chye: Civil rights advocacy

-Kee Thuan Chye's political awakening began when he could not afford to pursue his master's degree unless he had a tutor's position.
-He applied for the post at Universiti Sains Malaysia, his alma mater, and although he was the top student in his class, the job was given to someone else.
-Kee then joined the now-defunct National Echo as literary editor where he created the page Culture Scene and wrote editorials on political and other issues.
+Kee Thuan Chye's political awakening began when he could not afford to pursue his master's degree at Universiti Sains Malaysia, his alma mater, unless he had a tutor's position.
+He applied for the post, and although he was the top student in his class, the job was given to someone else.
+Kee then joined the now-defunct National Echo as literary editor, where he created the page Culture Scene and wrote editorials on political and other issues.
 Moving from Penang to Kuala Lumpur to join the New Straits Times in the late 1970s, he saw more clearly how race had been politicised to divide the people.

 What Kee Thuan Chye could not express through the newspaper, he eventually expressed in his plays.
 1984 Here and Now which spoke out frankly against Big Brother and institutionalised racial discrimination, played to full houses in 1985.

 In the aftermath of the 2008 general elections, Kee Thuan Chye rushed out his book March 8: The Day Malaysia Woke Up in a record three months, due to the topicality of the subject matter.
 This was followed by March 8: Time for Real Change in 2010.

-Between 2008 and 2018, Kee wrote a total of 10 books about the Malaysian political scene, as part of his attempts to create awareness among Malaysians of the need for political change and a better Malaysia.
+Between 2008 and 2018, Kee wrote a total of 10 books about the Malaysian political scene as part of his attempts to create awareness among Malaysians of the need for political change and a better Malaysia.

-He finally realised the fruits of his struggle at Malaysia's 14th general election on May 9, 2018, when the seemingly invincible incumbent coalition, Barisan Nasional, was voted out after having held power for 61 years.
-It was a historic phenomenon that few people expected.
-But it happened largely because of the efforts put in by Malaysians who wanted change and worked hard to make it come about.
+On May 9, 2018, the incumbent coalition, Barisan Nasional, was unexpectedly voted out after having held power for 61 years.
+Kee credits the results largely because of the efforts put in by Malaysians who wanted change and worked hard to make it come about.

-To commemorate this historic event and also pay tribute to the efforts of everyday Malaysians who had endured the oppressive rule of Barisan Nasional for many years and struggled to kick it out, Kee threw himself into writing a thoroughly researched book that captures the drama of their struggle starting from the time of the 13th general election and building up to the climax of the 14th general election.
-From despair to hope to euphoria.
+To mark the occasion, Kee wrote a thoroughly researched account documenting the political developments leading up to the 14th general election, tracing events from the 13th general election onward.
+The book examines the broader shift in Malaysian public sentiment during this period, culminating in the defeat of Barisan Nasional..

-He also wrote a narrative entitled The People's Victory.
+The book is entitled The People's Victory.